danieledurante/TESTsbm/Tutorial.md

 #[1] 1

 #-------------------------------
-# Blocked exogenous partitions
+# Coarsened exogenous partitions
 #-------------------------------

 VI(z_block,t(memb_Z))
 #[1] 0.6666667
 ```

-All the above exogenous partitions are outside the credible ball, except the one representing the exact community structure `z_0`.
+All the above exogenous partitions are outside the credible ball, except the one representing the exact grouping structure `z_0`.
 This means that only `z_0` appears to be plausible under the posterior for the node memberships provided by the IRM.
 This is in line with the results of the tests.

 To conclude our analysis we also study the **misclassification error** under the IRM using the function `misclass()` in the source code `TESTsbm.R`.
 Such a measure provides an overall assessment for the goodness of fit.